Planetary Review in the Light of Vedic Astrology

 Astrological Perspective

-Mercury, or Budh, governs intellect, communication, and analytical skills.
+Budh or Mercury governs intellect, communication, trade and analytical skills.
 It rules Gemini and Virgo, influencing logic, business acumen, and speech.
-A weak Mercury can lead to poor decision-making and miscommunication, while a strong Mercury enhances wit and intelligence.
-Worshipping Mercury by offering green gram, wearing emerald, and chanting “Om Budhaya Namah” can bring wisdom and clarity.
+A weakened Budh or Mercury can lead to poor decision-making (i.e clouded judgment), leading to confusion or miscommunication.
+While a powerful Mercury sharpens memory, enhances wit and intelligence & and eloquence.

 Scientific Perspective